StarkMist111960/MurkModPluginInstaller/README.md

 Open Root VT2 or shell in crosh and use sudo su or sudo -i

-Type the following command, once you do that use     chmod +x myscript.sh
+Type the following command, once you do that use     chmod +x PluginInstaller.sh

 ```bash
 curl -L https://raw.githubusercontent.com/StarkMist111960/MurkModPluginInstaller/refs/heads/main/PluginInstaller.sh